 On 26 November 2024, CrowdStrike Holdings, Inc. released its report for Q3 of fiscal 2025, which ended on 31.10.2024.
 Below is a summary of the report’s key data:

-In the Q3 FY 2025 report, CrowdStrike’s management highlighted strong growth in key financial indicators.
-It is worth noting that the incident, caused by a faulty software update that affected Microsoft Windows systems worldwide and led to significant failures, did not have a critical impact on the company’s revenue or income.
+In the Q3 FY2025 report, CrowdStrike’s management highlighted strong growth across key financial indicators.
+Notably, the incident, caused by a faulty software update that affected Microsoft Windows systems worldwide and led to significant disruptions, did not have a severe impact on the company’s revenue or profit.

-CEO George Kurtz reiterated that the company is focused on AI-based cybersecurity innovations and expanding its product portfolio.
-It was expected to continue actively attracting and retaining clients through the development of cloud security and personal data protection.
+CEO George Kurtz reaffirmed that the company remains focused on AI-driven cybersecurity innovations and on expanding its product portfolio.
+CrowdStrike is also expected to maintain strong momentum in attracting and retaining clients through the continued development of cloud security and personal data protection solutions.

 On 4 March, CrowdStrike Holdings, Inc. released its report for Q4 fiscal 2025, which ended on 31.01.2025.
 Below are its key highlights:

-CFO Burt Podbere underscored the company’s stability, reporting a 31% growth in subscription revenue per year, an operating cash flow of 1.38 billion USD, and a free cash flow of 1.07 billion USD.
-He said, “These results underscore our operating discipline and position us well to offer quality services to clients and shareholders.”
+CFO Burt Podbere highlighted the company’s stability, reporting 31% annual growth in subscription revenue, an operating cash flow of 1.38 billion USD, and a free cash flow of 1.07 billion USD.
+He said, “These results underscore our operating discipline and position us well to deliver quality services to clients and shareholders.”

-CrowdStrike expects significant growth in the fiscal year 2026, driven by demand for the Falcon platform and increased market opportunities.
-In Q1 FY 2026, which ends on 30 April 2025, revenue is projected to grow by 25% to 1.05 billion USD.
+CrowdStrike anticipates significant growth in the 2026 fiscal year, driven by demand for the Falcon platform and expanding market opportunities.
+In Q1 FY2026, which ends on 30 April 2025, revenue is projected to grow by 25% to 1.05 billion USD.
 Operating profit is expected to range between 252.80 million USD and 258.10 million USD, with diluted EPS between 0.98 USD and 0.99 USD.
 For the full fiscal year, revenue growth may reach 23-24%, ranging between 4.63 billion USD and 4.67 billion USD, and operating profit is projected to be between 1.09 billion USD and 1.13 billion USD, with EPS between 4.27 USD and 4.40 USD.

-CrowdStrike Holdings, Inc. stock analysis and forecast for 2025
+CrowdStrike Holdings, Inc. stock analysis and forecast for 2025Текст 9

 Investing in CrowdStrike Holdings shares carries certain risks, including the ones listed below: